 in the wild Colorado mountains, pits a feisty single mom with an ex-military, macho

 corporate star at a business retreat in the wild Colorado mountains.
-An employee competition during the event boasts a huge reward, but only one can win.
+A huge prize tempts them, but only one can win.
 Add a threat to their survival, and the stage is set for adventure, attraction, and growth.

 contemporary concerns, it pulls no punches to provide a fresh look at age-old issues.
-She says, “This is your kind of writing if you think you’re smarter than a phone, you’ll take a human any day over the most advanced app, and you’re fascinated by characters with strong personalities.”
+She says, “This is your kind of writing if you think people are smarter than every phone, you’ll take a human any day over the most advanced app, and you can laugh at yourself as well as others.”

+The story follows thirty-something Ramona Soto.
+She was young and dumb when she met the man who became the father of her son.
+After he dumped her, through grit and determination she was able to make a better life for herself and her child.
+Now, 17 years later, she needs additional money to put him through college.
 A new chief of security appears at the telecommunications firm where she works.
-Desmond (Des) Emmett, a confident go-getter, reminds Raye of her worthless ex-husband.
+Desmond Emmett, a confident go-getter, reminds Raye of her worthless ex-husband.
 But despite his self-assured attitude, Des has his own problem–a critical need for cash to save his gravely ill sister.
-Raye and Des are paired at a corporate retreat in a luxurious mountain lodge.
-The reluctant duo struggle to complete management’s extreme mental and physical tests while discovering the unique strengths, talents, and appeal of each other.
+Ray and Des are paired at a corporate retreat in a luxurious mountain lodge.
+The reluctant duo struggle to complete management’s extreme mental and physical tests while discovering the unique strengths, talents, and appeal of the other.

-characters to challenge not just each other, but their own perceptions…McCune provides just the right blend of comic relief, interpersonal encounters, and outside environment changes to make her story a powerful blend.”
-For more information, visit www.ImajinBooks.com.
+characters to challenge not just each other, but their own perceptions. . .McCune provides just the right blend of comic relief, interpersonal encounters, and outside environment changes to make her story a powerful blend.”
+For more information, visit Totally Bound and First For Romance.